dchiu911/naim/vignettes/overview.md

 The usual method of finding maximum likelihood estimates involves deriving the log likelihood function with respect to each parameter we want to estimate, then setting this equation to 0.
-But there are time when this is not possible.
+But there are times when this is not possible.
 For example, in the logistic regression scenario, closed form solutions cannot be obtained.
 Thus we need to resort to some iterative method in order to compute these estimates.
-In this way, we usually say the MLE is found when the improvement after each step is smaller than some tolerance level.
+In this way, we usually say the MLE is found when the improvement after each iteration becomes negligible.

 This package currently implements the Newton-Raphson method for simple logistic regression, and the EM algorithm for estimating the frequency